estevez-dev/ha-client.app/docs.md

 ### Home Assistant general
 To check if you are using right configuration for app, try to access your Home Assistant web interface with the same protocol (http:// or https://), the same domain or IP and port.
 If it is not loading – the app will not work as well.

-To connect to your Home Assistant instance with HA Client you need `mobile_app` components to be enabled.
+To connect to your Home Assistant instance with HA Client you need `mobile_app` component to be enabled.
 Just add (or check if exist) this line to your `configuration.yaml`:

 ```yaml
 mobile_app: